Assessing Resilience in Authoritative DNS Infrastructure Supporting Government Services: Assessment Results for Government Domain Names in the Six Studied Countries

 \subsection{Overview of Government Authoritative DNS Resilience in the Six Countries}

 Before examining the 18 attribute scores aggregated at the infrastructure level for each domain, we first provide an executive-level overview of the operational resilience (across infrastructure placement, service configuration, DNS record dispatch, and overall dimensions), summarized using the averaging functions shown in the right region of Fig.~\ref{fig:attribute}.
-The distribution of the overall resilience scores per domain name in each country is visualized in Fig.~\ref{fig:violin_mean}, while Fig.~\ref{fig:violin_plot} presents the corresponding distributions for each operational phase.
+The distribution of the overall resilience scores per domain name in each country is visualized in Fig.~\ref{fig:violin_mean}, while Fig.~\ref{fig:violin_plot} presents the distributions for each operational phase, namely placement, configuration, and dispatch.

 Across all countries, the U.S. demonstrates the strongest overall operational resilience.
-With 1,308 unique government domain names, the second largest among the six countries, The U.S. achieves an average score of 3.203/5 and a median of 3.252/5, driven by consistently higher resilience across all three operational phases compared to the others.
+With 1,308 unique government domain names, the second largest among the six countries, the U.S. achieves an average score of 3.5/5 and a median of 3.6/5, driven by consistently higher resilience across all three operational phases compared to the others.

-The U.K., which manages the largest number of unique government domains (5,475), exhibits the mean and median scores around 3/5, placing it near the cross-country average.
+The U.K., which manages the largest number of unique government domains (5,475), exhibits mean and median scores of approximately 2.8/5, placing it near the cross-country average.
 Its distribution forms three distinct clusters, approximately 3.5/5 (strong), 3/5 (moderate), and 1.5/5 (weak).
 Although we cannot confirm administrative factors without access to confidential data, these clusters can reflect differing operational models for management practices across government agencies in the respective countries.

-Australia, France, and Indonesia show relatively balanced distributions, with their average and median scores near 3/5 and no strongly separated clusters.
-However, France displays a small subset of domains with notably weaker resilience (below 2/5).
-Brazil, despite having only two unique government domains, each supported by a single authoritative DNS infrastructure, achieves the second-highest overall resilience, with both domains scoring 3.83/5 on average and at the median.
+Australia, France, and Indonesia show relatively balanced distributions, with their average and median scores near 3/5 and without strongly separated clusters.
+However, France displays a small subset of domains with notably weaker resilience (below 2.9/5).
+Brazil, despite having only two unique government domains, each supported by a single authoritative DNS infrastructure, achieves the second-highest overall resilience, with both domains scoring 3.3/5 on average and at the median.

 We next analyze the attribute-level assessment results at the authoritative DNS infrastructure level, highlighting the distinct strengths and weaknesses in operational practices observed across the three phases for government domain names in each country.